aws-powertools/powertools-lambda-typescript/CONTRIBUTING.md

 ### Examples

 As part of the repo you will find an examples folder at the root.
-This folder contains examples (written with CDK and SAM) of deployable AWS Lambda functions using Powertools.
+This folder contains examples (written with CDK and SAM) of deployable AWS Lambda functions using Powertools for AWS Lambda (TypeScript).

 To test your updates with these examples, you just have to: